ADirin/DataBase_Solution/week 2_Query_optimization/lecture2_optimization.md

 ```

 # Transactions
+A transaction in a database context is a sequence of one or more SQL operations (such as INSERT, UPDATE, DELETE, or SELECT statements) that are executed as a single unit of work.
+Transactions ensure that a series of operations are completed successfully and consistently, even in the presence of system failures or other concurrent operations.
+If any part of the transaction fails, the entire transaction can be rolled back to ensure the database remains in a consistent state.

 Transactions ensure that a series of SQL operations are executed in a safe, reliable manner.
-Transactions have ACID properties: Atomicity, Consistency, Isolation, Durability.
+Transactions have ACID properties:

+**Atomicity,
+**Consistency,
+**Isolation,
+**Durability.

 ## Starting and Committing a Transaction